arkharman12/react_to_do/README.md

 # React TodoList
-A simple but elegant to do app developed with React using components, props, JSX, events etc.
+A simple but elegant to do app developed with React using components, props, JSX, events etc. <br>
 [Project Link](https://react-to-dos-app.herokuapp.com/)

 ## Usage